leanprover/lean4/doc/list.md

 #eval [1,2,3].take 2   -- [1, 2]
 ```

-And you can drop some times off the front and get the remainder:
+And you can drop some items off the front and get the remainder:

 ```lean
 #eval [1,2,3].drop 1   -- [2, 3]
 ```

-You can also erase a the first matching item:
+You can also erase the first matching item:

 ```lean
 #eval ["a", "b", "c", "b"].erase "b" -- ["a", "c", "b"]